Independent assurance & our metrics

 We have extensive and diverse targets within our USLP which means that an annual assurance approach is not a pragmatic option given the size and scale of our business.
 We therefore aim to assure each pillar commitment and selected underlying metrics at least every two years.
 Given the maturity of our reporting and the depth of assurance programme, we believe this phased approach is appropriate and maintains robust insights to the business.

 Our approach to assurance

-PricewaterhouseCoopers LLP (PwC) provide independent assurance of the USLP, and DNV GL and KPMG LLP provide independent assurance in relation to our Green Sustainability Bond.
+PricewaterhouseCoopers LLP (PwC) provide independent assurance of the USLP, and DNV GL and KPMG LLP provided independent assurance in relation to our Green Sustainability Bond, which completed in 2018.

 We operate a wide range of processes and activities across our operations covering strategy, planning, execution, and performance management.
 It is the responsibility of Unilever’s management to ensure that:

 - Appropriate arrangements are in place to prepare our performance information.